Art and Design

 How can I support my child with Art and Design?

-- Be Creative
+1. Be Creative

 Try to give your children opportunities to use different types of drawing and painting resources at home to allow them to express themselves creatively and explore creating art using different materials.
 Paints, chalk, crayons, pens, pencils, modelling clay and much more can be found in discount shops.

-- Keep a Sketch Book
+2. Keep a Sketch Book

 Encourage your child to keep a sketch book where they can record their art.
-This could include pieces of art which they have produced such as sketches and painting or could be used the scrapbook ideas which inspire them.
+This could include pieces of art which they have produced such as sketches and painting or could be used to scrapbook ideas which inspire them.

-- Celebrate your child's Art
+3. Celebrate your child's Art

 Praise your child’s creations and encourage them not to get disheartened if they feel they have made ‘mistakes’.
 Explain that art is about being creative and trying out different things and that there is no right or wrong way to do things.
 You could even display their art around the house or create a gallery in their bedroom.

-- Discuss and Enjoy Art Together
+4. Discuss and Enjoy Art Together

-We are extremely lucky to have local art galleries or museums that you could visit with your child.
+We are extremely lucky to have local art galleries and museums that you could visit with your child.
 Encourage them to talk about what they see and to share their opinions about colours, tone, texture and the materials used.